rails background-jobs migration

 end

-Idempotency in the job body is the most robust replacement: even if the job runs twice, the second run is a no-op.
+Idempotency in the job body is the most reliable replacement: even if the job runs twice, the second run is a no-op.
 Prefer this for payments, charges, and anything where a duplicate has real consequences.

 This is the one area where Sidekiq Enterprise is more mature than Solid Queue.
 Budget time for it during the inventory phase and treat these as High-risk jobs to migrate last.